Tax traps in reorganisations

 Tax on shareholders’ capital gains – direct or indirect demergers?

-Different rules for reliefs from taxation of chargeable gains apply in case of a direct or three cornered demergers.
-Direct dividend may qualify as an exempt distribution under the relevant provisions of CTA 2010 whereas in an indirect de-merger the relief from capital gains tax may be available under the schemes of reconstruction rules.
+Different rules for reliefs from taxation of chargeable gains apply in case of a direct or indirect demergers.
+Direct dividends may qualify as an exempt distribution under the relevant provisions of CTA 2010 whereas in an indirect de-merger the relief from capital gains tax may be available under the schemes of reconstruction rules.

 Chargeable and intangible fixed asset gains corporation tax